 The ukulele is a classic, timeless instrument that produces a beautifully bright sound.
 It’s been around for nearly 200 years and while it’s often synonymous with Hawaiian culture over the years it has become a widely popular instrument internationally.

 The tone and volume of the instrument vary depending on its size and construction.
 There are many different types of ukuleles.
 The main types include soprano, concert, tenor, baritone, and bass.

-As a musician, I’ve been playing ukulele for quite a while.
-I understand how difficult it can be to find the right ukulele.
 Luckily, we’re here to help.
 Below we’ll look at 5 of the best acoustic-electric ukuleles currently on the market.